EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC7049}} and COSE {{RFC8152}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages needs to be kept at a minimum, such as 6TiSCH {{RFC9031}}, or for securing multicast CoAP messages {{I-D.ietf-core-oscore-groupcomm}}.
 Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the code footprint.

 In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between EST-oscore client and EST-oscore server.
-For this purpose we assume the use of the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
+For this purpose we assume by default the use of the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}, although pre-shared OSCORE keying material would also be an option.

 Other ways to optimize the performance of certificate enrollment and certificate based authentication described in this draft include the use of: